Amid hoopla around Ichiro and Mariners — A’s are here, too

 Hendriks might be the quintessential Oakland A’s player.

-He grew up in Perth, Australia, where he decided against Aussie Rules football to play baseball.
+He grew up in Perth, Australia, where he forsook Aussie Rules Football for baseball.
 He was cut twice from state baseball teams in Australia, but eventually the Minnesota Twins signed him in 2007.

 “I told myself I’d give it a few years, and if I’m not as good as I think I am, I’ll go back to Australia and pick up again with Aussie Rules.”